Culture of Payyanur: Kandothidam Sree Someswari Temple Kandangali

 Kandothidam Sree Someswari Temple is in Kandankali, Payyanur.
 This is one of the oldest temple in Payyanur Region.
 Devi is the main god of temple.
-After evening pooja Devi prasadam (appam and payasam) are given to devotee.
+After evening pooja Devi prasadam (appam and payasam) are given to devotees.

 Kunhimangalam Sree Malliyottu Palottu kavu

 Kunhimangalam Sree Malliyottu Palottu kavu is a temple situated at Kunhimangalam near Payyanur.
 It is about 2 km from Ezhilode on Payyanur-Kannur Road.
 The presiding deity is Palottu Daivam.
 Spanning an area of 5 acres, the kavu houses a nalukettu, sanctums of several gods and goddesses, Kailasakkallu, Kodimaram and Pattupura.
 There is also a Devi temple outside the Nalukettu.
 The priest of Palottu Daivam is Malliyodan whereas for other gods, it is Anthithiriyan.
 According to the historical evidences it is believed that the Palottu Daivam is the incarnation of Lord Vishnu to kill Hayagreevan, a demon.
 The temple is named after Malliyodan.
 Formerly, the temple was known as Shri Kurumba Temple.
 Many festivals are celebrated here which includes the five-day Vishu festival from the 1st to 5th of Malayalam month Medam (April) and the three-day Bharani festival.
 The annual ten-day Pooram festival from Karthika asterism to Pooram asterism in the Malayalam month of Meenam (March – April) also attracts a large number of people.
 One of the main traditional custom during the vishnu festival is the submitting Pal(milk) to the theyyam at early morning by Mullikodan/ ettiatt Taravadu.